i9or/pong/README.md

 ## Setup

 Clone the repository and open it in any C++ IDE with CMake and vcpkg support.
+I use CLion, by the way.

 ## Run